Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 }
 ```

-The structure is mostly identical to the example from earlier, but you will find that the `url` property is absent from the metadata.
-Instead, it is replaced by `signatureCipher`, which is a URL-encoded dictionary that contains the following key-value pairs:
+Although the structure is mostly identical to the example from earlier, you will find that the `url` property is absent from the metadata.
+Instead, it's replaced by `signatureCipher` — a URL-encoded dictionary that contains the following key-value pairs:

 ```ini
 s=CC=Q8o2zpxwirVyNq_miGGr282CaNsFfzUBBPgQU-8sKj2BiANNbb7LJ8ukTN=NAn-PJD-m57czWRI1DsA6uqrtC0slMAhIQRw8JQ0qOTT